opencog/semantic-vision/experimental-code/dc-info-gan/README.md

-# Implementation of DC-Info-GAN
+# DC-Info-GAN
 @elggem

 This is the reference implementation for DC-Info-GAN.
-See the code for inline documentation.

 Training: